 - One can use either offline or online mode to submit their FATCA form details.

 - For physical submission, one needs to duly sign the FATCA form along with copies of necessary and relevant documents and submit the same at the nearest AMC branch.

 - Alternatively, one can approach their Registrar and Transfer Agent (R&T) for online submission, where PAN card is used to generate a one-time password sent on to a person’s registered mobile or email.

 To file a FATCA form, the following information and documents would be required:

 - Place of Birth

 - Aadhaar Card

-- If taxpayer identification document is not available, an explanation of the same needs to be enclosed.
+- If taxpayer-identification document is not available, an explanation for the default needs to be enclosed.

 To know about the procedure for reviving a dormant account, click here.